-When you look for fabrics for doll clothing, especially for small dolls or dollhouse dolls, you need to check that the drape of the fabric, the size of the trims and the pattern are suitable for the size of doll.
-Using fabrics which are too thick, or too stiff will make your clothes seem badly fitted.
+When you look for fabrics for doll clothing (especially for small dolls or dollhouse dolls), you need to make sure the drape of the fabric, the size of the trims, and the pattern are suitable for the size of doll you want to outfit.
+Using fabrics that are too thick or too stiff will make your clothes seem poorly fitted.

 01 of 09

 Flea or vintage markets and thrift shops are great sources of plain, printed, and finely embroidered fabrics.
 Be on the lookout for vintage handkerchiefs as they are usually an inexpensive source of lovely fabrics for doll clothing for 1:24 through 1:6 (fashion or play scale) dolls.